Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 The best business names are:

-For additional business name tips, check out how to choose a business name.
+For additional business name tips, check out how to choose an LLC name.

 After you’ve thought of a few business names, you should search them on the Utah Business Entity Search to make sure they are available.
 This is because two business entities can’t have the same business name in the same state.